Dedicated to helping you purposefully live the life God planned for you

-I recently had a conversation with some men regarding the need to confess sins to God who already knows all things and about the value of confessing sins to one another.
+I recently had a conversation with some men regarding the value of confessing sins to God.
+If God already knows all things and about you, could why do we need to confess our sins to Him?
 The opinions of the men, who were all Christians, varied from no it isn’t necessary or valuable to yes you have to confess your sins to be forgiven.
-This prompted me to scan the scriptures to see what they say about confessing sins to God and to one another.
+This prompted me to scan the scriptures to see what God’s Word says about confessing sins to God and to one another.

-I was brought up Catholic but have been practicing my faith in non-denominational bible churches for the last 25 years.
+I was brought up Catholic but have been practicing my faith in non-denominational bible churches for more than 25 years.

 I remember vividly the first time I went to confession before a Catholic priest.
 I was a young boy, probably eight or nine years old.
 After weeks of lectures preparing us for our first confession and first communion, my classmates and I were lined up single file as we waited to enter a dark confessional room just slightly larger than a coffin.